 Sometimes I don’t have the time (or, honestly, energy + inclination) to write a longer, more detailed post.
 So the other day, I was thinking about some of my favorite websites, articles, books, etc., and I thought I should start doing a list of recommended readings/ viewings based on what’s on my radar this week.

 has been doing a series on bisexuality in the media called Visi(bi)lity

 .
-They’re focusing a lot on male bisexuality, which I’m super pleased about given that the negative stereotypes perpetuated about male bisexuals (such as the claim that male bisexuals don’t really
+They’re focusing a lot on male bisexuality, which I’m super pleased about given that the negative stereotypes perpetuated about male bisexuals.

 That said, they also address some of the stereotypes and misconceptions that follow female bisexuals, as well as negative stereotypes about bisexuals in general (like that all bisexuals cheat).
 I think it’s a really great series that should be read by everyone.

 The Science of Relationships